 Ensure sufficient water supply for the FIFA 2022 world cup infrastructures

 In 2015, SUEZ was again assigned to extend the Doha West wastewater treatment and recycling plant by 2017.
 This time, the intended capacity amounted to 280,000 m3 per day.
 The same year, the management authority of the Aspire Zone contracted SUEZ to design and build a post-treatment plant.
-The idea is to reuse a part of the wastewater recycled by the Doha West site for the needs of the 250-hectare sports complex, including the FIFA 2022 world cup stadium.
-We adjusted the quality of recycled wastewater to the specific requirements of the Aspire Zone and guarantee plant performance in terms of quantity.
+The aim was to reuse part of the wastewater recycled by the Doha West site for the needs of the 250-hectare sports complex, including the FIFA 2022 world cup stadium.
+Using innovative technology, we have adjusted the quality of recycled water to the specific requirements of the Aspire Zone and guaranteed plant performance in terms of quantity.